≡ Menu

 Can I qualify for life insurance if I have been diagnosed with Skin Cancer?

 Yes, individuals who have been diagnosed with skin cancer can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred rate when applying for a no exam term life insurance policy.
+They may even be eligible for a Preferred rate when applying for a no-exam term life insurance policy.

 The problem is…

-That the term “skin cancer” can be used to describe a variety of different conditions which can and often will be treated quite differently from one another by most of the top-rated life insurance companies, so it’s important to understand what “kind” of skin cancer you’ve been diagnosed with as well as the number of occasions/spots you were diagnosed with as well.
+The term “skin cancer” can be used to describe a variety of different conditions which can and often will be treated quite differently from one another by most of the top-rated life insurance companies, so it’s essential to understand what “kind” of skin cancer you’ve been diagnosed with as well as the number of occasions/spots you were diagnosed with as well.

 Why do life insurance companies care if I have been diagnosed with Skin Cancer?

-The good news is that most skin cancers are easily detected and treated, and having a previous skin cancer diagnosis should not have a significant impact on your life insurance application’s outcome.
+The good news is that most skin cancers are easily detected and treated, and a previous skin cancer diagnosis should not significantly impact your life insurance application’s outcome.
 However, it’s essential to demonstrate that you are now cancer-free and not at risk of developing future cancers.

 Skin Cancer Defined.

 Skin cancer is a type of cancer that affects the skin, the body’s largest organ.
-It is caused by the abnormal growth of skin cells, which can occur when the skin is damaged by the sun or other sources of ultraviolet (UV) radiation.
-There are three main types of skin cancer: basal cell carcinoma, squamous cell carcinoma, and melanoma.
+It is caused by the abnormal growth of skin cells, which can occur when the skin is damaged by the sun or other ultraviolet (UV) radiation sources.
+There are three main types of skin cancer: basal cell carcinoma, squamous cell carcinoma, and Melanoma.

-The most common types of skin cancer will include:
+The most common types of skin cancer include:

 • Basal Cell